James Loeb

-James Loeb (/loʊb/; /de/; August 6, 1867 – May 27, 1933) was an American banker, Hellenist and philanthropist.
+James Loeb (/loʊb/; /de/; August 6, 1867 – May 27, 1933) was an American banker, Hellenist, and philanthropist.

 Biography

-James Loeb, of German-Jewish descent, was the second son of Solomon Loeb and Betty Loeb.
-James Loeb joined his father at Kuhn, Loeb & Co. in 1888 and was made partner in 1894, but he retired from the bank in 1901 due to severe illness.
+James Loeb, of German-Jewish descent, was the second son of Solomon and Betty Loeb.
+James Loeb joined his father at Kuhn, Loeb & Co. in New York City in 1888 and was made partner in 1894, but he retired from the bank in 1901 due to severe illness.

 In memory of his former lecturer and friend Charles Eliot Norton, Loeb created The Charles Eliot Norton Memorial Lectureship in 1907.
 In 1911, he founded and endowed the Loeb Classical Library.
-He assembled a team of Anglo-American classicists to oversee the series, and arranged for publication through Heinemann (publisher) in London Loeb bequeathed the Loeb Classical Library and funds to Harvard University to establish The Loeb Classical Library Foundation and to support research in the classics.
+He assembled a team of Anglo-American classicists to oversee the series, and arranged for publication through the publisher Heinemann in London.
+Loeb bequeathed the Loeb Classical Library and funds to Harvard University to establish The Loeb Classical Library Foundation and to support research in the classics.

 He founded the Institute of Musical Art, which later became part of the Juilliard School of Music.
 That year he also turned over his collection of Arretine pottery to the Fogg Art Museum at Harvard.